 Volunteering in Uganda is free, as it should be, No Program Fees!
-No weekly fees!
-At Ssamba Foundation, we appreciate and allow you to use your compassion to help make the world a better place at no cost to you!
+You only make a once off donation and pay for your accommodation and meals!
+At Ssamba Foundation, we appreciate and allow you to use your compassion to help make the world a better!

 Many organizations see volunteers as a potential cash cow and are guilty of charging extreme rates.
 Ssamba Foundation makes every effort to keep your costs to a minimum, as it is your talent and time that are most valuable to us and the communities we serve.
 Whether you are interested in volunteering short-term or long-term, we will discuss arrangements with you concerning finances.